 Use hardened or plastic hookbaits if there are poison chat present or crayfish

 When it comes to actually fishing these venues, be aware that French stillwaters can contain plenty of hazards.
-Poison chat are tiny catfish that love carp anglers’ baits and can often pick up a rig undetected and ruin your spot for hours.
+When preparing your tactics for your fishing trip to France be aware of the Poison chat.
+These are tiny catfish that love carp anglers’ baits and can often pick up a rig undetected and ruin your spot for hours.
 If these fish become a problem, try upping your hookbait size or rotating your bait selection until you find something they don’t like.

 Crayfish can also be a problem, much like back home.
 Plastic baits and non-fishmeal offerings can be a way to avoid them.
 Other hazards can include big beds of sharp mussels, so go prepared to use tough shockleaders.